-If you have been arrested for DUI in Winder or elsewhere in Barrow County, you (or your Winder DUI Lawyer) will need to file a request for an Administrative License Suspension (ALS) hearing.
+If you have been arrested for DUI in Winder or elsewhere in Barrow County, you (or your Winder DUI Lawyer) will need to file a request for an Administrative License Suspension (ALS) hearing or request for an ignition interlock device to be installed.
 The filing fee is $150 and is separate from your attorney's fees.
-If you do not request an ALS hearing, your Georgia driver's license will be suspended.
+If you do not request an ALS hearing or an interlock device, your Georgia driver's license will be suspended for up to one year.
 If you have been accused of refusing the chemical test of your breath, blood, or urine, your Georgia driver's license will be suspended for one year, with no chance for a restricted permit.

 Blood-Alcohol Content and Chemical Testing